EMBRACE a first-of-its-kind, interdisciplinary Birth & Postpartum Doula Training with Partum Health.

 Arrow Pointing Down

 The EMBRACE doula training includes course instruction on how to start your doula practice.
 Partum Health partners with full-spectrum doulas and may also be a good partner in helping you find clients to start caring for families.
+Since the State of Illinois has approved the EMBRACE doula training by Partum Health, upon certification, you will also be eligible to serve Medicaid patients in the State of Illinois.

 Are there practice hours required?